vinayakkapoor/delta_job/README.md

 # delta_job
-Scrape career pages to extract open job / internship positions.
+Scrape career pages to extract open job / internship positions using LLMs.
 Compare them to previous openings to know if a company has posted new jobs.

 ## Usage